vidaxl-com/cowlog/packages/directory-fixture-provider/README.md

 # Motivation

 ..comes to write something like this, when your library that work with files and directories and you want to test the results.

 # Usage
+Directory-fixture-provider has its own limited DSL that gives you a few options for now, but can be handy to know about.
 ## Basics

 ```javascript 1.6